Photolithography: Resolution in projection systems

 Here, $\,k_2$ is another process-related coefficient.
 The depth of focus restricts the thickness of the photoresist and the depth of the topography on the wafer.
 Chemical mechanical polishing is often used to flatten topography before high-resolution lithographic steps.

 From classical optics, k1=0.61 by the Rayleigh criterion.
 The image of two points separated by less than 1.22 wavelength/NA will not maintain that separation but will be larger due to the interference between the Airy discs of the two points.
 It must also be remembered, though, that the distance between two features can also change with defocus.

 Illumination can significantly impact the apparent pitch of the image of the same object (a pair of bright lines in this case).

 Straight edges of shortened features are distorted into bowed edges as pitch is reduced in both directions.

 Gap width vs. half-pitch.
 The tighter the line pitch, the wider the gap between the ends of the lines (perpendicular to the pitch).

 Resolution is also nontrivial in a two-dimensional context.
 For example, a tighter line pitch results in wider gaps (in the perpendicular direction) between the ends of the lines.
 More fundamentally, straight edges become rounded for shortened rectangular features, where both x and y pitches are near the resolution limit.

 For advanced nodes, blur, rather than wavelength, becomes the key resolution-limiting factor.
 Minimum pitch is given by blur sigma/0.14.
 Blur is affected by dose as well as quantum yield, leading to a tradeoff with stochastic defects, in the case of EUV.

+Depth of focus

+Besides resolution, depth of focus (DoF) is another key metric in lithography systems.
+Depth of focus is inversely proportional to the square of the numerical aperture (NA) in projection lithography systems.
+Periodic structures may be illuminated to greatly enhance depth of focus, e.g., two-beam imaging for fixed line pitch.
+On the other hand, non-periodic features like tip-to-tip gaps can severely limit depth of focus, limiting how much they can be shrunk; this effectively limits the resolution more than the minimum pitch.